-All of our course tutors are trained and experienced playworkers who draw upon years of practice in diverse UK playwork settings.
+All our course tutors are trained and experienced playworkers.
+They draw upon years of practice in diverse UK playwork settings.
 In the UK, playworkers operate in adventure playgrounds, public parks, schools, hospitals, prisons – we go wherever children are.

 Suzanna Law

-Suzanna began as a mobile playworker, or playranger, in socio-economically deprived neighborhoods in Manchester, UK.
-She then pursued a second BA, graduated in 2012 with a First-Class Honours Degree in Playwork.
-At the same time, she helped to found Pop-Up Adventure Play in both the UK and US, was Lead Playworker during a 2 month residency on Governors Island in NYC.
-She is currently working towards her PhD in Playwork at Leeds Beckett University, works closely with projects in Hong Kong and Malaysia, and is a gifted artist!
-At Pop-Up Adventure Play, she leads on project coordination and online communications.
+Suzanna started as a mobile playworker, or playranger, in underprivileged areas of Manchester, UK.
+Later, she pursued a second BA and graduated in 2012 with a First-Class Honours Degree in Playwork.
+Simultaneously, she co-founded Pop-Up Adventure Play in the UK and US, and served as the Lead Playworker during a 2-month residency on Governors Island in NYC.
+Currently, she is pursuing her PhD in Playwork at Leeds Beckett University.
+In addition, she actively collaborates with projects in Hong Kong and Malaysia.
+Notably, she is also a talented artist!
+In her role at Pop-Up Adventure Play, she spearheads project coordination and online communications.

 Morgan Leichter-Saxby

-Morgan first worked as a playworker and play ranger in London and Cardiff, with Bob Hughes and Penny Wilson, while pursuing an MA in Material and Visual Culture (Anthropology) at the University College of London.
-In 2010, Morgan co-founded Pop-Up Adventure Play and has worked since to help establish the playwork field in the USA.
-Morgan now leads on resource content and training, and is working towards a PhD in Playwork at Leeds Beckett University, with Prof. Fraser Brown.
+Initially, Morgan served as a playworker and play ranger in London and Cardiff, collaborating with Bob Hughes and Penny Wilson.
+Concurrently, Morgan pursued an MA in Material and Visual Culture (Anthropology) at University College London.
+In 2010, Morgan played a key role in founding Pop-Up Adventure Play and has been dedicated to advancing the playwork field in the USA.
+Presently, Morgan takes the lead on resource content and training.
+Additionally, they are actively pursuing a PhD in Playwork at Leeds Beckett University, under the guidance of Prof. Fraser Brown.

-I just left your seminar and was so inspired and excited to get home and get started in my own backyard that I neglected to say THANK YOU!
-Your enthusiasm is infectious and what you had to say so clearly made sense to me.
-Keep spreading your wonderful ideas and personally I’ll be doing everything I can to help.
+I just left your seminar and was so inspired and excited to get home and get started in my own backyard.
+I neglected to say THANK YOU!
+Your enthusiasm is infectious.
+What you had to say so clearly made sense to me.
+Keep spreading your wonderful ideas.
+Personally, I’ll be doing everything I can to help.

 Ashley Funicello